tagline: From openSUSE

 Why should someone choose openSUSE?

-The elevator pitch for someone who doesn't know linux/openSUSE/Free Software very well or at all:
+The elevator pitch for someone who doesn't know GNU/Linux, openSUSE, Free Software very well or at all:

 Free Software makes you a better friend.
 You can share Free Software with all your friends legally.
 Copying something is not piracy for us!
-For you it means you have no illegal software on your computer, with the risk of viruses, or having to pay a fine.
+For you it means you have no illegal software on your computer, with the risk of viruses, or having to go to jail.

 Companies use it a lot as well.
 Because of our license, they are forced to collaborate on software - and many companies have discovered that actually gets them further than competing.
 If you make hardware, why not work with other hardware makers to ensure you have good software and don't have to spend too much money on it?

 Free Software is usually a lot more secure and stable.
-And while you will encounter a learning curve (new is always difficult) it is usually quite easy to use and in some area's much nicer than the non-free competition like Microsoft or Apple products.
+And while you will encounter a learning curve (new is always difficult) it is usually quite easy to use and in some areas much nicer than the non-free competition like Microsoft's or Apple's products.

-A good think is that you can use it very easy and with no strings attached - our openSUSE DVD contains a full computer system with all the software you need for browsing, image editing or office work.
-And it can run without installation, or next to your Windows so you don't have to remove that right away!
+A good thing is that you can use it very easily and with no strings attached - our openSUSE DVD contains a full computer system with all the software you need for browsing, image editing or office work.
+And it can run next to your existing Windows installation so you don't have to remove it right away!

-I personally work on it for the fun of it - but also because I believe it helps make the world a little better.
-I can tell you more if you like ;-)
+I personally work on it because of the fun I get from it - but also because I believe it helps make the world a better place.

 Key Points: - Free Software and freedom; safety and stability, price; complete, easy and fun.